Loading Events

 • Be aware of how you can check the output of the compiler if you are still unsure.

-• Know the basic structure of a modern out-of-order issue processor core.
+• Get to know the basic structure of a modern out-of-order issue processor core.

-• Know how a modern memory hierarchy works and how to write code that utilizes caches efficiently.
+• Get to know how a modern memory hierarchy works and how to write code that utilizes caches efficiently.

-• Know something about SIMD vectorisation and how it can be exploited.
+• Learn about SIMD vectorisation and how you can utilise it.

-• Know how to time your program and avoid the related pitfalls.
+• Get to know how to time your program and avoid the related pitfalls.

 • Be aware of how you can use performance counters to further analyse the execution of your program.